Medication Search: Tibella

 Gallbladder: This medication can aggravate gallbladder disease or increase the risk of developing it.
 If you have gallbladder disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Heart disease: Studies indicate an increased risk of heart disease with estrogen (with or without progestin) for postmenopausal women.
+Heart disease: Studies indicate an increased risk of heart disease with estrogen (with or without progestin) for postmenopausal people.
 As this medication has estrogen-like activity, it may also increase this risk.
 If you experience symptoms of a heart attack (chest pain, tightness or pressure, sweating, nausea, feeling of impending doom) while taking this medication, get immediate medical attention.

 Liver disease: If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 See your doctor as soon as possible if you develop signs of liver problems such as yellow eyes or skin, abdominal pain, dark urine, pale stools, or itchy skin.